Understanding North Carolina Probate - Estate Administration:

 Collective-by-Affidavit is an alternative available to estates with small amounts of personal property (in NC real property passes outside of probate estate administration unless specifically petitioned for by the personal representative of the estate).
 The test for whether an estate is eligible for collection-by-affidavit varies depending on whether a surviving spouse is the sole heir:

 · Spousal Personal Property Test: if the surviving spouse is the sole heir, collection-by-affidavit administration is available for estates with a value of personal property that does not exceed $30,000, less any liens, encumbrances, or spousal allowance claims.
 Spousal allowance can be made for up to $30,000, so that it is possible that an estate with $60,000 of personal property - with a $30,000 spousal allowance claim and no liens or encumbrances - can still qualify for Collection-by-Affidavit.
+In the rare case that the decedent left a spouse with minor children, an additional $5,000 per minor child may be claimed, increasing the total allowance by 5,000 times the number of minor children.

 · Personal Property Test: If the surviving spouse is not the sole heir, collection-by-affidavit administration is available for estates with a value of personal property that does not exceed $20,000, less any liens, encumbrances, or spousal allowance claims.
 Once, if a full $30,000 spousal allowance is made and there are no liens or encumberances, that brings up the gross number to $50,000 for passing the test.